A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Related work

+These methods show promising results on several graph classification benchmarks, see, e.g.,~\citep{Yin+2018}, as well as in applications such as protein-protein interaction prediction~\citep{Fou+2017}, recommender systems~\citep{Yin+2018a}, and the analysis of quantum interactions in molecules~\citep{Sch+2017}.
+A survey of recent advancements can be found in \citep{Ham+2017a}.
+With these approaches, the vertex attributes are aggregated for each graph and not directly compared between the graphs.
+Therefore, it is not obvious how the similarity of vertex attributes is measured.

-The large amount of recently introduced graph kernels indicates that machine learning on structured data is both considerably difficult and important.
-Surprisingly, none of the above introduced kernels is flexible enough to consider any kind of vertex and edge information while still being fast and memory efficient across arbitrary graph databases.
-The following observation is crucial.
-Graph kernels supporting complex annotations typically use implicit computation schemes and do not scale well.
+\paragraph{Explicit feature maps of kernels for attributed graphs.} Graph kernels supporting complex annotations typically use implicit computation schemes and do not scale well.
 Whereas graphs with discrete labels are efficiently compared by graph kernels based on explicit feature maps.
-Recently the \emph{hash graph kernel framework}~\citep{Morris2016} has been proposed to obtain efficient kernels for graphs with continuous labels from those proposed for discrete ones.
+Kernels limited to graphs with categorical labels can be applied to attributed graphs by discretization of the continuous attributes, see, e.g.,~\citep{Neu+2016}. \citet{Morris2016} proposed the \emph{hash graph kernel framework} to obtain efficient kernels for graphs with continuous labels from those proposed for discrete ones.
 The idea is to iteratively turn continuous attributes into discrete labels using randomized hash functions.
 A drawback of the approach is that so-called \emph{independent $k$-hash families} must be known to guarantee that the approach approximates attribute comparisons by the kernel $k$.
 In practice locality-sensitive hashing is used, which does not provide this guarantee, but still achieves promising results.
-Apart from this approach no results on explicit feature maps for kernels on graphs with continuous attributes are known.
+To the best of our knowledge no results on explicit feature maps of kernels for graphs with continuous attributes that are compared by a well-defined similarity measure such as the Gaussian RBF kernel are known.

 However, explicit feature maps of kernels for vectorial data have been studied extensively.
 Starting with the seminal work by~\citet{Rahimi2008}, explicit feature maps of various popular kernels have been proposed, cf.~\cite[][and references therein]{Vedaldi2012,Kar2012,Pham2013}.
-We build on this line of work to obtain kernels for graphs, where individual vertices and edges are annotated by vectorial data.
-In contrast to the hash graph kernel framework our goal is to lift the known approximation results for kernels on vectorial data to kernels for graphs annotated with vector data.
+In this paper, we build on this line of work to obtain kernels for graphs, where individual vertices and edges are annotated by vectorial data.
+In contrast to the hash graph kernel framework our goal is to lift the known approximation results for kernels on vectorial data to kernels for graphs annotated with vectorial data.